 Comments which are baselessly critical of the Angling Trust or Fish Legal, are entirely off topic, irrelevant or repetitive should be hidden (on Facebook) or deleted, depending on the seriousness of the comment.
-If in doubt contact the comms team for advice.
-If the decision is made to respond to negative comments and messages, it is important to be professional and polite at all times.
-Avoid getting into protracted debates.
-Remember that these debates are public and that we are judged by our conduct as much as by what we say.
+If in doubt, contact the Head of Marketing, Communications and Membership or the Communications Manager for advice.

 Comments that are bullying, harassing or are racist, homophobic, sexist or otherwise discriminatory or derogatory must be dealt with immediately.
 Where possible a screenshot of the comment should be taken and a note made of the details of the person who posted the comment.
 The comment should then be deleted.
-The comms team (and any other relevant team, e.g. Participation if the comment is on the Get Fishing account etc) should then be informed of the incident and the person who commented may be banned or informed of the reason their comment was removed.
+The Head of Marketing, Communications and Membership and the Communications Manager (and any other relevant team, e.g. Participation if the comment is on the Get Fishing account etc) should then be informed of the incident and the person who commented may be banned or informed of the reason their comment was removed.
 This will also cover any instance where the comment treats someone unfairly for any of these reasons: age, race, ethnicity, national origin, sex, sexual orientation, disability, religion or belief, marital status, maternity and pregnancy, gender reassignment or socioeconomic background.

-PERSONAL USE OF SOCIAL MEDIA
+8. PERSONAL USE OF SOCIAL MEDIA

-You may use social media for personal activities at the office or by means of our computers, networks and other IT resources and communications systems; however, the level of usage must be reasonable and must not interfere with your day-to-day activities or performance in your role.
+You may use social media for personal activities at the office or by means of our computers, networks and other IT resources, however, the level of usage must be reasonable and must not interfere with your day-to-day activities or performance in your role.
+We cannot allow personal use of social media accounts on mobile phones provided by the business.
+Employees may use a personal business account on their work phone, but not an entirely personal account.
+Otherwise, at point of return of the equipment, personal data may be compromised.